 Lieutenant General P K Singh, PVSM, AVSM, (Retd), Former GOC-in-C South Western Commanded assumed Charge as Director on 01 Jan 2009

 The Institution began with a membership of 215 members.
-When it moved to its present premises, the number stood at about 3500, and as on 30 Sep 2014, it was 14,200.
+When it moved to its present premises, the number stood at about 3500, and now it is over 13,300 as on 01 Aug 2015.

 A "History of USI" from 1870 to 2008 has been written by Col V K Singh.
 VSM (Retd) Dy Director (ADM): It is being updated every year.